Vidhanvyrs/NextLevelFood/README.md

 - [x] Configuring Meals Detail page + notfound()
 - [x] Configuring Share Meal Form for user uploads
 - [x] Configured pick image input
+- [x] Handled Form Submission using server actions
+- [x] Stored the image in a folder and data to the database
+- [x] redirection add once data is submitted